NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 - Indie developer D released a PROV compatiable service called "SrvRMTDisk" to enable remote storage sharing.
 At the meantime, other developers also released similiar services.

-- After scrutinizing all the remote storage services, provider P believed the combination of AwsSSD + SrvRMTDisk would be best profitable.
+- After scrutinizing all the remote storage services, provider P believes the combination of AwsSSD + SrvRMTDisk would be best profitable.
 So he bought AwsSSD1 from M and enabled SrvRMTDisk on it, configured it with a reasonable fee rate.

-- Consumer C loved the service OtherRMTDisk better. but since SrvRMTDisk was supported by most providers, he chose to create an instance of SrvRMTDisk to store his large video remotely for 1 month.
+- Consumer C loved the service OtherRMTDisk better. but since SrvRMTDisk was supported by most providers, he chose to create an instance of SrvRMTDisk to store his video remotely for 1 month.
 NEOT network, as D wrote into the Orientation method, picked AwsSSD1 as the provider with the following algorithm:

   1. AwsSSD1 had SrvRMTDisk enabled with enough idle resource
   2. C's wallet balance was enough to afford the service P offered.